RAKESH-RAKHUNDE2024/Chat-Assistant-For-SQLite-Database/README.md

 ## Conclusion:-

 This Project Successfully Implements A Python-based Chat Assistant That Can Interact With An SQLite Database To Answer Various Organizational Queries.
-The Use Of The **flask** Framework Allows The Application To Be Deployed As An Api, Enabling Easy Interaction With The Assistant.
+The Use Of The **flask** Framework Allows The Application To Be Deployed As An API, Enabling Easy Interaction With The Assistant.
 The Solution Effectively Handles Multiple Query Types, Such As Listing Employees, Calculating Salary Expenses, And Identifying Department Managers.

 Through This Project, A Practical Understanding Of Integrating Natural Language Processing With SQL Queries And Database Interaction Has Been Demonstrated.
 The Error Handling Ensures That The Assistant Can Gracefully Manage Incorrect Or Incomplete Inputs, Providing Helpful Responses To The User.
 The System Is Designed To Be Extensible, Allowing For Additional Query Types And Enhancements In The Future.